OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 ## What are the benefits of containerization?

-Containerization can be used in place of traditional methods to enhance the software development lifecycle.
+Containerization can be a useful tool for you to enhance the software development lifecycle.
 The benefits of containerization are:

 - Containers complement your DevOps process.
 - Containers are scalable, and allocate resources efficiently.